aaltsys/doc-newwares/facility/07_products.rst

 *  **Qualifiers** and **Stock Numbers**: Each product may have several auxiliary identifiers such as a buyer code, UPC code, SKU number, and the like.
-These entries require qualifiers to categorize the associated identifiers.
+These entries require qualifiers from the :ref:`product-list` to categorize the associated identifiers.
 *  **Hazardous** must be checked if a product requires DOT HAZMAT labeling.

    .. warning::